TFNS/CTFNote/CONTRIBUTING.md

 # CTFNote - Contribution Guide

-When contributing to this repository, please first discuss the change you wish to make via issue with the owners/moderators of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue with the collaborators of this repository before making a change.

 ## Git process